China’s Great Wall of Debt (Shadow Banks, Ghost Cities, Massive Loans, and the End of the Chinese Miracle.)

 Arthur Ochs Sulzberger Jr. (Publisher of The New York Times.)

-The implication is advertising revenue influences NYT’s and Washington Post’s reporting in the same way as BuzzFeed and Vice.
-The concern is in the bending and blending of news to please advertisers.
+The implication is advertising revenue influences NYT’s and Washington Post’s reporting in the same way as clicks on Apple, Amazon, Facebook, YouTube, BuzzFeed and Vice.
+The concern is in the bending and blending of news to attract wider audiences for advertisers who have little concern about the accuracy of news that impacts society.

-On the other hand, Sulzberger may have been concerned about losing a foreign outpost for the paper’s news reporters.
-One suspects, it is a little of both.
+On the other hand, Abramson suggests Sulzberger as a publisher of “All the News Fit to Print” may have been more concerned about losing a foreign outpost for the paper’s news reporters.
+One suspects, it is both concern about loss of a news site and bending to the demands of a political and revenue producing hegemon.
 There has always been a tacit concern about advertising revenue and news reporting in the media.
 One might recall “60 Minutes” initial rejection of an expose on smoking.
 They eventually aired the episode, but fear of loss from a major advertiser was in play.

 Vice reporting of a trip to North Korea with Rodman (the former Bull’s basketball player) is one of several examples of click bate reporting.
 It offers titillation but hides the brutality of a murderous government regime.

 As a fossil (oldster), one might read the New York Times, Wall Street Journal, a local paper, the Economist, and Foreign Affairs.
 The reason for variety is perspective.
-Each covers every aspect of news (culture, business, local and international).
+Each covers most aspects of news (culture, business, local and international).

 Abramson explains reputable media outlets have checks and balances.
 They try to insure objectivity and accuracy in their reporting.
 The checks and balances sometimes fail as they did with the NYT’s Jason Blair.
 However, BuzzFeed, Vice, YouTube, Facebook, and other newcomers are just beginning to establish checks and balances.